NickGrunert/master-thesis/modules/02_algorithm.typ

     As illustrated, this effect occurs when the clipping value is increased because the current algorithm is unaffected by a reduction in overall surface area.

     A segmentation that results in the complete removal of a surface should cause the score of the algorithm to be reduced, as this process decreases the percentage of the base area that is covered.
-    For this purpose, a negative score has been introduced in addition to the positive score.
-This negative score is denoted by $#sym.Phi _"neg"$.
+    For this purpose, in addition to the positive score a negative score has been introduced, denoted by $#sym.Phi _"neg"$.
     The base area is currently derived from the input data, but it has the potential to be calculated dynamically if a more robust method for base area detection is identified.
-    While the mask contained within the input data may be unsuitable for more specific analysis due to missing quality, the area covered by the house is adequate for utilization in this algorithm.
+    While the mask contained within the input data may be unsuitable for more specific analysis due to missing quality, the area covered by the house is adequate for utilisation in this algorithm.

     In this manner, the algorithm is able to detect missing house areas.
     Given that both scores are on a scale from 0 to 1, with 1 representing the optimal result, the final score can be calculated as a weighted sum of these two scores.